Dataport/possible-x-edc-extension/README.md

 # POSSIBLE Extension

-This document explains how to run an EDC with the `POSSIBLE-X` and the `IONOS S3` extensions.
+This repository contains the source code and deployment file for the `POSSIBLE-X-EDC-EXTENSION`.

+## Description

+The `POSSIBLE-X-EDC-EXTENSION` is an EDC extension, which integration the [POSSIBLE-X Catalog](https://github.com/POSSIBLE-X/possible-x-catalog-ui) with the EDC Catalog.
+It does so by listening for the `ContractDefinitionCreated` event in EDC and then registering the contract in the POSSIBLE-X Catalog.
+It extract the fields `contractDefinitionId`, `assetId` and `policyId` from EDC ContractDefinition and constructs an [RDF graph](extension/RDF.md), which is then sent to the POSSIBLE-X Catalog.

 ## Requirements